fgrzeskowiak/Chirp/README.md

 * Extracting some logic from ViewModels to UseCases, where it was more business-related logic than presentation logic
 * Improving readability of some Convention Plugins

-Currently implemented features:
+### Currently implemented features:
 * registration
 * login
-* email verification deeplinking
+* email verification deeplinking (however the email sending is not yet implemented on BE side)

 In order to build the project, a Chirp production `API_KEY` must be placed inside `local.properties` file.